Medical Detox in Miami FL (305) 260-6513

 Detox itself won't trigger a relapse.
 The goal is to get the body used to living without the drug.
-However, detox is just one step towards recovery.
+However, it is just one step towards recovery.
 As soon as detox is over, most treatment programs immediately begin to offer ways of coping and dealing with triggers that can lead to a relapse.

 In most instances, detox can be completed in a medical setting such as ones that are often found in residential treatment centers.
-Once the detox is over, the next step is to start the recovery process.
+Once the it is over, the next step is to start the recovery process.
 For many people, this typically includes forming a support system and learning how to cope with the first steps of recovery.
 In many instances, residential treatment centers provide a comprehensive recovery that you won't find in it another setting such as a hospital.